DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

   </JavaCallout>
   ```

-What will this poloicy configuration do?:
+What will this policy configuration do?:

 * the action is decrypt, so the policy will decrypt
 * No source property is specified, therefore this policy will decrypt the message.content.